Campus Offices and Services

 The institutional registrar manages scheduling for day session students and course registration for all sessions.
 The office maintains academic records, posts grades on the campus network, and provides transcripts upon written request.
 The registrar also processes course additions and withdrawals, parent and student name and address changes, declarations of major, changes of major, graduation certification, diploma orders, veteran certifications, verifications of enrollment, loan deferments, and approvals of summer study at other institutions.
 The office also provides forms and course information for cross registration at LVAIC institutions and for internships and independent study.

-Consisting of the full-time College chaplain and part-time Roman Catholic and Jewish chaplains, the Religious Life Office offers opportunities to become involved in faith-based programs, worship experiences, and interfaith dialogue.
-The Moravian College Christian Fellowship (MCCF) is coordinated through this office, as is the Newman Association for Catholic students.
-Both organizations offer worship, fellowship, spiritual formation programs, and retreats, as well as periodic opportunities to travel off campus to meet other students with similar interests.
+Consisting of the full-time College chaplain and part-time Roman Catholic and Jewish chaplains, the Office of Religious and Spiritual Life offers opportunities to become involved in faith-based programs, worship experiences, and interfaith dialogue.
+The Moravian College Christian Fellowship (MCCF), Newman Association for Catholic Students, Hillel for Jewish Students and Muslim Students Association clubs are coordinated through this office.
+These groups offer a variety of worship, fellowship, spiritual formation programs, and retreats, as well as periodic opportunities to travel off campus to meet other students with similar interests.

 Borhek Chapel, located at the north end of Comenius Hall, may be used during the academic year by College organizations.
 It must be reserved by contacting the director of the HUB and event management at ext 1492.

-Catholic Mass is celebrated in Borhek Chapel at 6:10 p.m.
+Catholic Mass is celebrated in Borhek Chapel at 6:00 p.m.
 Sundays and as announced on holy days of obligation.
 The Sacrament of Reconciliation (confession) is administered prior to Mass.
-Appointments for confession may be made through the Religious Life Office.
-During Advent and Lent, special penitential services are provided.

 Pastoral care, counseling, and programming are available for students of all faith and non-faith backgrounds.
 Please call the Office of Religious and Spiritual Life to set up an appointment.